phenogram/bindings/README.en.md

 ```

 # Work in progress
-The main issue for now if file uploads with MultiPart requests, but I'm thinking about it.

-Also I need to make Api::doRequest method type safe with generics, not sure how to do it yet, phpstan keeps winning.
+Need to make Api::doRequest method type safe with generics, not sure how to do it yet, phpstan keeps winning.

 # Conclusion
 This is just an SDK, a building block for your Telegram bot, not the full framework,